kubernetes/community/contributors/design-proposals/access.md

 Namespaces versus userAccount vs. Labels:
-- `userAccount`s are intended for audit logging (both name and UID should be logged), and to define who has access to `namespace`s.
+- `userAccount`s are intended for audit logging (both name and UID should be logged), and to define who has accessed to `namespace`s.
 - `labels` (see [docs/user-guide/labels.md](../../docs/user-guide/labels.md))
 should be used to distinguish pods, users, and other objects that cooperate towards a common goal but are different in some way, such as version, or